 If you’re clenching your teeth during the day, there’s a good chance you’re also clenching and grinding your teeth during sleep.
 The signs are not alwayIf you’re clenching your teeth during the day, there’s a good chance you’re also clenching and grinding your teeth during sleep.
 The signs are not always obvious, even to someone sleeping right next to you.
 If you are already suffering from symptoms such as constant headaches and facial tenderness, then those symptoms are more likely the result of bruxism.
 Wearing a night guard is one trusted solution.

 You can wear a day guard

-If you feel teeth or facial soreness from grinding or clenching teeth during the day, consider wearing a very thin hard 1mm guard.
+If you feel teeth or facial soreness from grinding or clenching teeth during the day, consider wearing a very thin, hard 1mm guard.
 This will protect your teeth while remaining inconspicuous.
-An ultra thin clear guard is generally of a hard splint material and should be custom made from a dental impression of your teeth for a supreme fit.
+An ultra-thin clear guard is generally of a hard splint material and should be custom-made from a dental impression of your teeth for the ultimate fit.

 If you suspect that you are suffering from bruxism then you should visit your dentist immediately.
 Only a trained professional has the expertise to properly diagnose your condition.
 The best mouth guards are custom-fitted from a dental impression of your teeth.
 A custom-fitted mouth guard offers the utmost protection and comfort for those with teeth clenching issues.
 Generic mouth guards will not fit as well or as comfortably as a custom-fitted mouth guard.

 3mm Extreme Durability Night Dental Guard$179.99 Select options Shop Now